Lagdot/st/README.md

-The [suckless terminal](https://st.suckless.org) with some extra stuff Based on Luke Smith's build
+The [suckless terminal](https://st.suckless.org) with some extra stuff based on Luke Smith's build

 Made with dmenu in mind